 In a previous post I explained the difference between attention and awareness.
-Here I share eight reasons why understanding that difference can significantly enhance your meditation practice and unlock mindfulness.
+Here I share why knowing that difference can significantly enhance your meditation practice and deepen your understanding of how to apply mindfulness.

-When we meditate we are essentially developing the ability to own our attention.
-Dan Siegl (1) compares the mindfulness that arises from meditations to a clear, detailed photograph.
+When we meditate we are essentially developing the ability to both own our attention and to notice our moment to moment experience.

-If a camera shakes or is bounced around it produces fuzzy and unclear images.
+If a camera shakes it will take fuzzy and unclear images.
 To take sharp pictures, we need to stabilise it.
-So too with the mind, when we can stabilise our attention we develop sensory clarity bringing with it a new relationship with happenings around and within us.
+So too with the mind, when we can stabilise our attention we develop sensory clarity which brings with it a new way to relate to external happenings and internal changes.

-1) We know why it's our attention that we want to still because awareness is just the container for sensations that rise and fall away.
+1) We recognise why it's our attention that we want to own because awareness is just the container for sensations that rise and fall away.

-2) We understand why we consciously set an intention each time we sit to practice, doing so aids attention stability.
+2) We understand why we consciously set an intention each time we sit to practice, it focuses attention.

 3) We realise why at the beginning of a meditation, we use our senses to settle into the present moment.